 - And much more.

 Virginia is the first state in the South to pass its own Voting Rights Act.
 Democratic lawmakers celebrated the occasion, calling it a new day in Virginia.
-The law went into effect the same day the Supreme Court dealt a blow to the 1965 Voting Rights Act, a fact that Virginia officials recognized.
+The law went into effect the same day the Supreme Court dealt a blow to the 1965 Voting Rights Act in 2013, a fact that Virginia officials recognized.
 “For more than six decades, the Supreme Court could be counted on as a reliable partner in protecting Americans’ fundamental voting rights, but not anymore,” said Virginia Attorney General Mark Herring (D) in a statement.
 “It is so important that the Commonwealth now has its own Voting Rights Act in place to protect Virginians’ fundamental right to vote and prevent any kind of discriminatory conduct.”